JetBrains/kotlin-web-site/pages/contribute.md

 ## Contribute to other libraries and create your own

 Kotlin ships with the standard library providing core capabilities and a number of additional (kotlinx) libraries that extend its functionality.
 Each kotlinx library is developed in a separate repository, has its own versioning and release cycle.

-If you want to contribute to the standard library, follow [the standard process for contributing](https://github.com/JetBrains/kotlin/blob/master/docs/contributing.md).

 If you want to contribute to a kotlinx library, follow the contribution process described for each library, such as [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines), [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization/blob/master/CONTRIBUTING.md), and [ktor](https://github.com/ktorio/ktor/blob/master/CONTRIBUTING.md).